 Elishe Monk, Daughter of Nottingham Monk Elder

 Before I resume that narrative, I’d like to provide some new information about Elishe Monk, daughter of Nottingham Monk elder and sister to Nottingham Monk younger.
-I discussed Elishe in the previous two postings I have just linked above, calling her Alicia, and noting that her name appears in various records in Bertie and Martin Counties, North Carolina, as Elisha, Letitia, and, Felitia.
+I discussed Elishe in the previous two postings I have just linked above

-Since I made those previous two postings talking about Alicia Monk, I’ve received some important new information which indicates to me that her family (and she herself, very likely) used the Elisha or Elishe spelling.
+Since I made those previous two postings talking about Elisha Monk, I’ve received some important new information which indicates to me that her family (and she herself, very likely) used the Elisha or Elishe spelling, whereas I had previously thought her name might be Alicia.
 Since the latter spelling is recorded in her son’s bible, which records her date of birth — 15 April 1749 — this is the spelling I’ve now chosen to use for her name.
 The bible, which appears to be extant, belonged to her son Thomas Monk before passing to Thomas’ daughter Sarah West Monk (1807-1887) and Sarah’s husband Robert Foster Purrington (1799-1837), a doctor at Scotland Neck in Halifax County, North Carolina, and owner of the Beach Swamp plantation established by his father John Holmes Purrington (1768-1837), who was also a doctor.

 The bible recording Elishe Monk’s date of birth was published by Thomas and George Palmer of Philadelphia on 7 November 1803, according to its title page.
 Thomas Monk’s signature is in the front of the bible.
 This bible record has been transcribed and published in the Halifax County [NC] Genealogical Society Newsletter.
 Two of Elishe’s granddaughters, Maria Anna and Sarah West Monk, daughters of Thomas Monk, married Purrington brothers.
 A descendant of one of these two Purrington-Monk marriages sent me a digital copy of the bible register in July 2018.
 It is not clear to me who owns the original bible.
 It does not appear to be in the Purrington family papers held by the Southern Historical Collection at University of North Carolina Chapel Hill’s Wilson Library.